-- Continue to provide in- person instruction for all students for 4 days a week; - Keep students in the same cohort when they are included in general education classes. - Build individualized plans for Wednesdays, in consultation with families, which can include home-services, outdoor community services, and/or remote services; - Use dividers to create areas of the room to support spacing and to keep adults in separate areas; - Work with students on understanding personal space and tolerating periods of face mask wearing; - Ensure students are able to wear a face covering and maintain personal space with prompts before having students attend general education settings; - Stay current on PPE requirements for specific situations and students; - Prioritize ADL skills such as personal space, hygiene, and communicating indications of illness; - Create Individual material bags or bins for each student; and - Keep a daily log of special areas or materials that need cleaning that are not daily use areas.
+- Continue to provide in- person instruction for all students for 4 days a week; - Keep students in the same cohort when they are included in general education classes. - Build individualized remote plans for Wednesdays, in consultation with families. - Build individualized plans for Wednesdays, in consultation with families, which can include home-services, outdoor community services, and/or remote services; - Use dividers to create areas of the room to support spacing and to keep adults in separate areas; - Work with students on understanding personal space and tolerating periods of face mask wearing; - Ensure students are able to wear a face covering and maintain personal space with prompts before having students attend general education settings; district will supply face shields to those students that cannot wear masks; - Stay current on PPE requirements for specific situations and students; - Prioritize ADL skills such as personal space, hygiene, and communicating indications of illness; and - Create Individual material bags or bins for each student.